Vasileios-Bellos/BloomingRoseField/README.md

 An interactive 3D flower field rendered entirely on MATLAB using parametric surfaces.
 A warm point light hovers above the field - roses within its influence radius bloom open; those outside gradually close back into buds.
 Guide the light with your mouse, arrow keys, or let it sweep the field on its own.
 Each rose sits on a botanically-inspired stem with a curved Bézier spine, five cupping sepals, and a handful of thorns - all built from first principles with no external meshes or textures.
 The rose head geometry is adapted from [Eric Ludlam's original work](https://github.com/Vasileios-Bellos/BloomingRoseField?tab=readme-ov-file#acknowledgements).

-This project extends [Blooming Rose](https://github.com/Vasileios-Bellos/BloomingRose), which animates a single rose through a scripted bloom sequence, into a real-time interactive scene with multiple roses responding dynamically to user input.
+This project extends [BloomingRose](https://github.com/Vasileios-Bellos/BloomingRose), which animates a single rose through a scripted bloom sequence, into a real-time interactive scene with multiple roses responding dynamically to user input.

 <p align="center">
   <img src="BloomingRoseField.gif" alt="Blooming Rose Field" width="70%">